-For the BMUS fishery in Guam in 2021, total estimated BMUS catch was 54,221 lb, a 117% increase relative to the recent 10-year average and a 96% increase compared to the recent 20-year average.
+For the BMUS fishery in Guam in 2021, total estimated BMUS catch was 54,217 lb, a 122% increase relative to the recent 10-year average and a 98% increase compared to the recent 20-year average.
 No commercial catch trends were reported due to issues with data confidentiality (i.e., less than three dealers and/or vendors reporting data).
 CPUE for BMUS harvested by the bottomfish handline gear was presenting using two metrics in the 2021 report, pounds per trip and pounds per gear hour.
-There was 30 pounds of BMUS caught per trip in Guam in 2021, a 76% increase from the recent 10-year average and a 58% increase from the 20-year average.
-CPUE in pounds per gear hour was 1.68 for BMUS harvested with the bottomfish handline gear, which coincided with increases relative to the recent 10- and 20-year averages (53% and 32%, respectively).
-The tallied number of fishing trips that harvested BMUS increase decrease relative to the 20-year average.
+There was 28 pounds of BMUS caught per trip in Guam in 2021, a 65% increase from the recent 10-year average and a 47% increase from the 20-year average.
+CPUE in pounds per gear hour was 1.58 for BMUS harvested with the bottomfish handline gear, which coincided with increases relative to the recent 10- and 20-year averages (45% and 25%, respectively).
+The tallied number of fishing trips that harvested BMUS increased by 70% compared with the 10-year average to 92 trips, which also represented a 53% decrease relative to the 20-year average.
 The number of bottomfish fishing gear hours on trips that harvested BMUS was 1,652, a 62% increase from the 10-year average and a 65% increase to the 20-year average.
 The tallied number of unique vessels harvested BMUS in Guam was 56, an increase to both the